-- P. 12 A Tiger and a Turtle Too.
+Early Literacy: p.
+12, A Tiger and a Turtle Too

 A rebus story uses pictures to tell a story.
 Help your child "read" the rebus pictures as you read the sentences.
 Point with your finger, left to right.
 This teaches tracking from left to right, an important skill for reading.
-Pointing to the T's on the page reinforces recognition of the letter. - P. 13 Blue Too!
+Pointing to the T's on the page reinforces recognition of the letter.

+Early Literacy

+Early Literacy: p.
+13, Blue Too!

 Talk about all the things in the picture.
 Does your child know the words: tulip, goldfish bowl, treasure box, Blessed Virgin Mary, halo?
 Do you have a statue in your home of Mary wearing blue robes?
-Take time to say a little prayer to Our Lady today, with your child asking for her help. - P. 14 You Make a New Color.
+Take time to say a little prayer to Our Lady today, with your child asking for her help.

+Early Literacy

+Early Literacy: p.
+14, You Make a New Color

 Follow the instructions for this experiment with color.
 Let your child help get it ready, do the experiment, and record your child's observations.
 You are introducing basic scientific investigation today!

+Adventures with Books: pp. 8 and 13 (if time permits)